gladejs/gladejs/README.md

 ### Command Scripts
 GladeJS is directly controlled via NPM scripts, use the following commands :
  - "`npm start`" to run Rollup in 'watch' mode for live development
  - "`npm run build`" to bundle your project for production delivery
  - "`npm run clean`" to remove the build folder & 'rollup_stats.html'

 ### Rollup Configuration
-A single "`rollup.config.js`" file is used to configure your build process.
+A single "`rollup.config.js`" file is used to configure your build process.<br />

-If you are not a NodeJS and/or Rollup guru, fret not, the defaults are just fine.
+If you are not a NodeJS and/or Rollup guru, fret not, the defaults are just fine.<br />
 Nevertheless, [give it a quick glance](./rollup.config.js), it's relatively organised and documented.

 ### Pages & Components
-The [GladeJS website](https://gladejs.com/) is under construction and its source code will have comments to serve as guide.
+The [GladeJS website](https://gladejs.com/) is under construction and its source code will have comments to serve as guide.<br />

-In the meantime, have a look  at the [minimal Index page](./pages/index.marko) and the [sample Marko component](./pages/components/counter.marko).
+In the meantime, have a look  at the [minimal Index page](./pages/index.marko) and the [sample Marko component](./pages/components/counter.marko).<br />
 And finally, as always [RTFMD (Read The Fabulous Marko Documentation)](https://markojs.com/docs/getting-started/).